 Generally speaking players cut with four or more years of NFL experience immediately become free agents and are free to sign with any NFL team.
 However, during the season, beginning immediately after the NFL trade deadline passes and continuing through the end of the regular season, vested veterans (players with four or more years of NFL service) are also subject to the waiver process.

 On the final NFL cutdown period following the final NFL preseason game and ending yesterday at 4:00 pm EDT, all cut players subject to waivers remain on waivers through 12:00 pm EDT on Wednesday, August 31, regardless of which day they were released.

 During the offseason and through the first three weeks of the regular season, the waiver priority order is the same as the most recent year’s draft order.
 After the third week of the regular season, the waiver priority order reverts to reflect then current NFL standings in reverse order, so that the team with the worst record gets first priority on all waiver claims, the team with the next worse record gets second priority on all waiver claims, and so on.

-The New York Jets are third on the waiver priority order.
-The two teams ahead of them (the Arizona Cardinals and the San Francisco 49ers) have priority over the Jets on all players claimed on waivers this weekend.
+The New York Jets are fourth on the waiver priority order.
+The three teams ahead of them (the Jacksonville Jaguars, Detroit Lions and Houston Texans) have priority over the Jets on all players claimed today.